RESTORE Act Overview

 Pot 3: The “State Pot” or more formally, the “Impact-Based State Allocation” – Directed by the Florida Gulf Consortium

 Monroe County is a member of the intergovernmental group known as the Florida Gulf Coastal Counties Consortium.
 The Gulf Consortium will plan how to spend Florida’s share of Pot 3 funds, the Oil Spill Impact-Based Allocation (30% of RESTORE funds).
 The proportion of Pot 3 coming to Florida is not yet known.
 Each state will receive at least 5% of Pot 3.
 Funds can be used on the same types of projects as for Pot 1.

-This January 27, 2014 report by the Congressional Research Service is an excellent summary of the actions taken to date as a result of the Deep Water Horizon Oil Spill, and provides another good resource of information.
+The January 27, 2014 report by the Congressional Research Service is a summary of the actions taken to date as a result of the Deep Water Horizon Oil Spill and provides additional information.

 The passage of the “Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012” (RESTORE Act) provides opportunities for meaningful efforts to revitalize Gulf of Mexico waters and resources from the harmful effects of the Deep Water Horizon Oil Spill.
 The Act establishes a trust fund for which 80% of the Clean Water Act civil penalties assessed will be distributed to the states and their respective political jurisdictions with a coastline contiguous to the Gulf of Mexico.
 The civil penalty amount has not yet been settled.